asbjornenge/politicus/README.md

 ## Petiton

 A Petiton is a request to change some aspect of CP.
+There are a few different types of petitions.

+### ModerateContentPetition

+A ModerateContentPetition is a Petition to have some piece of content remove

+### ModerateUserPetition

+### ChangeVariablePetition

+### UpdateKernelPetition

 ## PetitionVote